 Elbow Joint: Surface Anatomy

-The elbow joint – medically referred to as articulatio cubiti – actually consists of three joints, which form together a functional unit.
-All three osseous components are covered by a common joint capsule.
-The three joints are:
+The elbow joint (medically referred to as the articulatio cubiti) actually consists of three joints, which together form a functional unit.
+The three osseous components are covered by a common joint capsule.
+The three joints are

 - Humeroulnar joint (humerus + ulna)

 Note: The distal radioulnar joint is part of the wrist, not the elbow joint.